freedomfone/freedomfone-deploy/README.md

     $ pip install fabric

+After you have Fabric installed, clone this project using Git:

+    $ git clone git://github.com/freedomfone/freedomfone-deploy.git

-After you have Fabric install, `cd` to this project directory on the terminal and do
+and then `cd freedomfone-deploy` to get into this project directory on the terminal and do

     $ fab --list

 to see which tasks are available.
-If it worked fine you should have seen a few tasks listed along with their description.
+If it worked fine you should have seen something like.

+    Available commands:

+    copy_public_key    Copy your rsa public key from ~/.ssh/id_rsa.pub to the remote server. deploy             Deploy a Freedom Fone instance to a clean installation of Ubuntu 12.04. install_demo_data  Installs a voice menu and leave a message service for testing and demo.

 Fabric runs tasks with a target host that you specify by a command line parameter.
 For example, to run `deploy` task in host